-Spending time volunteering to support a local group or cause is not only a good way to give back to your community, but it is also proven to be good for you.
+Spending time volunteering to support a local group or cause is not only an excellent way to give back to your community, but it is also proven to be right for you.

 Think of the word “volunteers” and you might picture a group of people so generous that they put aside the fun things in life – say, relaxing at home or watching a movie on the couch – in favor of spending their time at soup kitchens and nursing homes.
 And yet, oddly enough, people who volunteer are often happier than those who don’t – whether they give their free time at a shelter or take on a prominent role in their town.
 So why is this?

 It might seem counterintuitive, but helping others can be a selfish way to spend time.
 Volunteers aren’t just happier than other people; they’re also healthier, with less likelihood of having some severe health conditions.
 Performing volunteer work could increase physical activity among people who aren’t otherwise very active.
 Even more surprising, people who spend time volunteering may feel they have more free time than those who don’t.
 They have learned the art of multitasking and get the self-satisfaction of feeling more efficient as a result.

 If more happiness and better health aren’t enough to convince you to take the time to volunteer, what about career advancement?
 For people who are unemployed or recent graduates who haven’t found a job in their field, volunteering can be a great way to get experience, make new connections, and even potentially turn it into a job opportunity.
 Few organizations will pass up free help with building databases, running fundraising campaigns, or designing marketing materials – all of these can be great resume enhancers.
 Even high-level professionals often find that volunteering on the board of a local charity teaches them new things about managing an organization.
 It also adds appeal to your resume!
 The desire to give back is an attractive trait in employees that any company would be happy to have more of.

 How To Volunteer